Three Top Cops Don’t Support Banning Guns From Lawful Owners

 (Update Sept.
-4, see also: Toronto Police Union President: ‘A Gun Ban Is Not the Solution’)
+4, see also a fourth: Toronto Police Union President: ‘A Gun Ban Is Not the Solution’)

 TheGunBlog.ca — Three of Canada’s top active and retired police leaders indicated this week they don’t support banning guns from lawful hunters and sport shooters, differing from politicians and media calling for confiscations across the country.